syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_0/section_3.md

 title: macOS
 id: dev-inst-macos
 description:  >-
-   The syslog-ng application has been resurrected on macOS by our developer team.
+   The {{ site.product.short_name }} application has been resurrected on macOS by our developer team.
    We hope our product can be useful for Mac users who want to increase the security of their system through reliable logging.
 ---

-At present we are not supporting macOS syslog-ng on our [[official repository|gh-syslog-ng]] on GitHub.
-However, you can install pre-built syslog-ng binaries from various sources or can compile yourself following [[this guide|dev-platform-build-macos#compiling-from-source]].
+At present we are not supporting macOS {{ site.product.short_name }} on our [[official repository|gh-syslog-ng]] on GitHub.
+However, you can install pre-built {{ site.product.short_name }} binaries from various sources or can compile yourself following [[this guide|dev-platform-build-macos#compiling-from-source]].

-If you want to install syslog-ng on macOS you can use multiple packaga managers e.g. Homebrew
+If you want to install {{ site.product.short_name }} on macOS you can use multiple packaga managers e.g. Homebrew

 ### Homebrew